Particular/docs.particular.net/persistence/cosmosdb/index.md

 ### Token-credentials

-Enables usage of Microsoft Entra Id authentication such as [managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/cosmos-db/role-based-access-control) instead of the shared secret in the connection string.
+Enables usage of Microsoft Entra ID authentication such as [managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/cosmos-db/role-based-access-control) instead of the shared secret in the connection string.

 Use the corresponding [`CosmosClient`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.cosmosclient.-ctor?view=azure-dotnet#microsoft-azure-cosmos-cosmosclient-ctor(system-string-azure-core-tokencredential-microsoft-azure-cosmos-cosmosclientoptions)) constructor overload when creating the client passed to the persistence.